Rainbow Sharks and Their Lifespan, Care Guide, Eggs, Size, Tankmates & Food

 Rainbow Sharks’ Appearance

 The Rainbow Shark could be a dark gray fish with vibrant orange/red fins.
 Some also have a dark blue body, which is somewhat less common.
 They have an extended, flat stomach with a pointed snout and an upward dorsal fin.
-It’s this fin that provides them the looks of a shark.
+It’s this fin that provides them with the look of a shark.

 Rainbow Shark Male or Female